We entertain many kids on our walking tours here in New Orleans and we know a thing or two about what New Orleans has to offer children of all ages.

-We include a top 10 list, free activities, suggestions for places to eat, things to do at night, and tours that are good for the whole family.
+We list these items here, including a top 10 list, free activities, suggestions for places to eat, things to do at night, and tours that are good for the whole family.

 We also note whenever an activity or attraction is free with the purchase of the New Orleans Power Pass, a tourist discount card